Web accessibility: Definition, issues and explanations

 What is Web Accessibility?

 Web accessibility refers to the set of techniques and principles that enable all people, including those with disabilities, to access and use a website or online application.
-It aims to eliminate barriers that could prevent certain people from browsing, reading, or interacting with web content.
+It aims to eliminate obstacles that might prevent certain people from browsing, reading or interacting with web content.

-These features apply to different types of disabilities, whether visual, auditory, motor, or cognitive.
+These functions concern different types of disability, whether visual, auditory, motor or cognitive.
 Accessibility is based on international standards, notably the WCAG (Web Content Accessibility Guidelines), which provide technical and ergonomic recommendations for making web content accessible.

-In summary, web accessibility ensures that digital technology is inclusive and usable by everyone, regardless of their situation or abilities.
+In short, web accessibility ensures that digital content is inclusive and usable by all, whatever their situation or abilities.

-Why use Web Accessibility and what are its benefits?
+Why use Web Accessibility and what's in it for you?

-Web accessibility is essential for promoting digital inclusion.
-It allows people with disabilities to access online content and services, which is a fundamental right and a legal requirement in many countries.
+Web accessibility is essential to fostering digital inclusion.
+It enables people with disabilities to access online content and services, which is a fundamental right and a legal requirement in many countries.

-Beyond its ethical aspect, accessibility also improves the user experience for everyone, especially for older people, users with slow internet connections, or those using a variety of devices.
+Beyond its ethical aspect, accessibility also improves the user experience for all, especially for the elderly, users with slow internet connections or varied devices.

-In addition, making a website accessible can expand the reach of a service, increase its credibility, and improve its search engine optimization (SEO), as search engines value well-structured and accessible websites.
+In addition, making a site accessible can extend the reach of a service, increase its credibility and improve its natural search engine optimization (SEO), as search engines value well-structured and accessible sites.

-Web accessibility is implemented through technical and ergonomic best practices that are integrated from the design stage and throughout the development of a website or application.
+Web accessibility is implemented via technical and ergonomic best practices integrated right from the design stage and throughout the development of a site or application.

-Specifically, this includes the use of alternative text for images, full keyboard navigation, a clear semantic structure using appropriate HTML tags, and sufficient contrast between text and background.
+Concretely, this includes in particular the use of alternative text for images, full keyboard navigation, clear semantic structure thanks to appropriate HTML tags, and sufficient contrasts between text and background.

-Websites are often tested with specific tools and users with disabilities to verify their compliance with standards such as WCAG, ensuring a smooth and accessible experience for all.
+Sites are often tested with specific tools and disabled users to ensure compliance with standards such as WCAG, ensuring a fluid, accessible experience for all.

 - Digital inclusion: enables a wider audience, including people with disabilities, to access content.

-- Improved overall user experience, beneficial for everyone.
+- Improved overall user experience, beneficial for all.

 - Legal compliance: in many countries, this is a regulatory requirement.

-- Better natural referencing thanks to clear and well-structured code.
+- Better natural referencing thanks to clear, well-structured code.

 - Positive image of the brand or company, committed to social responsibility.